AlexKyriacou/iot-group-project/README.md

 1. Navigate to the root directory of the project (`cd ..` if you're in a child directory).
 2. Run `docker-compose up -d` to start the Mosquitto MQTT broker container.

+> [!NOTE]
-Note: The password setup within the Mosquitto server only needs to happen once for authenticating the clients (Raspberry Pi and Flask application).
+> The password setup within the Mosquitto server only needs to happen once for authenticating the clients (Raspberry Pi and Flask application).
 After setting up the passwords, the `docker-compose.yml` file in the root directory can be used to start both the Flask and Mosquitto server containers.

 3. Create a new file named `pwfile` that will hold the hashed passwords in `mosquitto/config`
 4. Create a user and password for the MQTT broker by running the following commands (only required if you haven't set up the passwords before) [reference](https://github.com/sukesh-ak/setup-mosquitto-with-docker):